 The school staff discussed who should support Kate and it was agreed that her class teacher, who was willing to help Kate, would support her with her injections after she had received training from a specialist diabetes nurse.
-Kate’s mum was keen that more than one staff member was able to support Kate in case of absence so a pupil support assistant agreed to be trained.
-Kate’s mum agreed that if there was a situation where both teachers were absent on the same day she would come into school to administer the insulin but that this should only be in an exceptional circumstance.
-Kate and her mum did not want her to miss 3 weeks of school while school staff were being trained so Kate’s mum agreed to administer her injection in the interim.
+Kate’s mum was keen that more than one staff member was able to support Kate in case of absence, so a pupil support assistant agreed to be trained.
+Kate’s mum agreed that if there was a situation where both teachers were absent on the same day she would come into school to administer the insulin, but that this should only be in an exceptional circumstance.
+Kate and her mum did not want her to miss 3 weeks of school while school staff were being trained, so Kate’s mum agreed to administer her injection in the interim.
 Everybody acknowledged this was not an ideal situation as Kate’s mum had to take time off work and Kate was embarrassed about her mum coming into school every day.
-The head teacher asked Kate’s mum permission to share information about Kate’s need with a number of key staff including the deputy head teacher and gym teacher.
+The head teacher asked Kate’s mum permission to share information about Kate’s needs with a number of key staff, including the deputy head teacher and gym teacher.
 The head teacher also asked all staff to read the on-line leaflet ‘Making Connections: Supporting Children with Type 1 Diabetes in Education’.

 The head teacher took responsibility for creating and updating Kate’s Health Plan to reflect the school’s arrangements.
 This would be reviewed and updated at intervals with Kate’s mum and the specialist diabetic nurse.
 It was agreed that the head teacher would be the contact point for Kate’s mum if she had any questions or concerns.